A Haunting Beauty

 The long sharp lines of the cliff and rock.

 The waves crashing over rocks and into cliffs.

 The swell rising out of the glittering sea and kelp.
 Crashing over in thunderous roar.

 The heavy silence between waves when all is still.

 This rhythm is part of who I am.

 It is in me, in my blood and in my soul.

 No matter where I am I carry this with me.

-I owe so much to Lyndal Laughrin who was guide and my inspiration during my many trips to the island.
-Besides keeping me on the “good roads” he supported our work on the west end.
+I owe so much to Lyndal Laughrin who was my guide and my inspiration during my many trips to the island.
+Besides keeping me on the “good roads” he provided valuable support for our work on the west end.

 - Arnold, J. E.(Editor).
 2001.
 The Origins of a Pacific Coast Chiefdom: The Chumash of the Channel Islands.
 University of Utah Press.